 More Information About the Non-QM Loan

 So, if a non-QM loan is not a subprime loan, what is it?
-To understand this, it is necessary to understand what a QM loan is according to the CFPB.
-It is a loan with the following characteristics:
+The Non QM mortgage rates are also not as high as subprime or hard money loans, but they are not as low as traditional mortgages either.
+To understand this, it is necessary to understand what a QM loan is according to the CFPB. some real estate investors are reporting a new hard money non QM loan has emerged.
+The non QM mortgage has the following characteristics:

 • No excessive fees or points.
 The points and fees charged on a QM loan cannot be more than 3% of what was borrowed.